GOVERNMENT

 Project construction is subject to securing funding, conducting community outreach, and securing appropriate permits.
 The projects will be phased and are expected to take about five years to implement as outlined below.
 Post-construction monitoring is intended to evaluate the effectiveness of the demonstration projects to plan re-nourishment efforts and learn practical lessons to apply to other beach sites in the future.

-On November 7, 2023, the Board of Supervisors adopted a Motion, Protecting LA County’s beaches from coastal erosion through the beneficial reuse of sediment and by deploying living shorelines, to protect beaches utilizing a nature-based living shoreline approach for LA County’s Beaches.
-In response to the motion, DBH developed a detailed funding and outreach approach to guide the DBH in the implementation of demonstration projects that champion nature-based adaptation strategies.
-The Board motion also encouraged the Los Angeles County Flood Control District to assess the feasibility of reusing unwanted sediment in the flood control facilities, such as dams and debris basins, for beach nourishment purposes, which added a potential sand source to be used in the demonstration projects.
+On November 7, 2023, the Board of Supervisors adopted the motion, Protecting L.A.
+County’s beaches from coastal erosion through the beneficial reuse of sediment and by deploying living shorelines, to protect beaches utilizing a nature-based living shoreline approach for L.A.
+County’s Beaches.
+In response, DBH developed a detailed funding and outreach approach to guide the Department in the implementation of demonstration projects that champion nature-based adaptation strategies.

-How can I get involved?
+How do I get involved?